rklaren/GradleJNI/README.md

 TODO: change to multi project build:

-:java
+	: java
-   builds jar & C++ artifact with JNIFoo.h generated with javah :native builds DLL/so for an architecture, has dependency on artifact with JNIFoo.h creates native artifact for the DLL/so
+	   builds jar & C++ artifact with JNIFoo.h generated with javah :native
+	   builds DLL/so for an architecture, has dependency on artifact with JNIFoo.h creates native artifact for the DLL/so
 	:release-jar
 	   grabs available DLL/so's and jar and bundles it to one release-jar that can be deployed and run on multiple architectures

 On a local machine this should depend on each other in the right way and build just for the native architecture.

 In CI one would
 - trigger the java build & block native builds